Your trusted partner in cosmetic care abroad

 Eyelid Surgery Cost in Thailand

-Average Cost of Eyelid Surgery in Thailand
+Average Cost of Eyelid Surgery

 Eyelid surgery in Thailand typically costs between $1,500 and $3,000.
 Upper-only cases sit at the lower end, while combined upper and lower blepharoplasty with fat repositioning approaches the upper range.
 Your quote should itemise surgeon fees, facility costs, anaesthesia, and aftercare separately so nothing is bundled or hidden.